Home Insurance Payment Options: Monthly vs Annual & How to Save

 How to Reinstate Coverage

-If your policy is canceled, you can often reinstate it by paying the past-due balance plus any reinstatement fees.
-However, the insurer may require a new home inspection or impose higher rates going forward.
-Your lapse history can follow you for up to 3 years, making it harder to find affordable coverage.
+If your policy is canceled, you can often reinstate it by paying the past-due balance plus any reinstatement fees, typically within a 30-day window from the original due date.
+However, the insurer may require a fresh inspection, proof of no loss during the gap, or a larger down payment.
+Your lapse history can follow you for years, making it harder to find affordable coverage.
+For more on avoiding gaps in the first place, see how continuous home insurance coverage affects your long-term rates.

 Understanding how your escrow account pays home insurance can help you avoid accidental lapses when your mortgage servicer is involved.